twurple/twurple/docs/index.md

 ## I got stuck/have more questions!
 Where do I get help?

-You can join the [Twitch API Libraries Discord Server](https://discord.gg/b9ZqMfz) and ask in `#twitch-js-twurple` for support.
+You can join the [Twitch API Libraries Discord Server](https://discord.gg/b9ZqMfz) and ask in `#twurple` for support.